 Gonzaga University was founded in 1887 in the tradition of service-oriented Jesuit teaching and is home to more than 7,500 students.
 Located in the mid-sized city of Spokane, in the eastern part of Washington state, the picturesque campus is an outdoor lover’s dream.

 The Pacific Northwest city sits on the Spokane River between the Cascade and Rocky Mountain ranges.
-Montana is just 20 miles away, the Canadian border is two hours away, and the major tech hub of Seattle is a four-hour drive down Route 90, the major interstate highway that spans the United States and connects Seattle and Boston.
+Idaho is just 20 miles away, the Canadian border is two hours away, and the major tech hub of Seattle is a four-hour drive down Route 90, the major interstate highway that spans the United States and connects Seattle and Boston.